-Wine is a go-to drink used to celebrate special occasions and the perfect addition to a delicious dinner.
-It's also made appearances in classic wine movies, such as 'Bottle Shock' in 2008.
 From Rose to Moscato, Prosecco, and Chardonnay you can't go wrong with any option--though a sommelier may disagree.
-However, the fan-favorite seems to come from the pop of a bottle and the fountain spritz that sparkling wine provides.
+However, the fan-favorite seems to come from the pop of a bottle and the fountain spritz that sparkling wine provides-especially as part of Valentine’s day promotion ideas for restaurants.
 You don't need to take sommelier classes to know how fun that is.

-However, many find themselves struggling to choose the perfect bottle.
+However, many find themselves struggling to choose the perfect bottle between all the potential wine sales.
 Should you choose the classic champagne or choose something a bit more extravagant?
 What’s the difference between regular wine and sparkling wine anyways?

 How do you choose the “right” wine for your special occasion?
 We understand your unique struggle, and we’re here to provide you with a bit of help to lead you in the right direction.

 Sparkling Wine History